teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 Hey, I'm alive!
 It's been a while since my last post and a lot of things have changed in my life since then.
 Back then, I think I was still working at Cloudhead Games.
 After that I joined Blackbird Interactive and that was right before I joined Unity in 2021.
 Unfortunately, I got laid off in the January round of layoffs :( and while I'm still figuring out what to do next I decided to return to work on some personal projects.
 One of those projects is a toy engine called [Annileen](https://github.com/CrociDB/annileen){:target="_blank"} that I slowly develop with my friend [Bruno Croci](https://crocidb.com){:target="_blank"}.

-Croci started to work in this engine in 2018 inspired by minecraft around 2020 I decided to join the projec, since I always wanted to develop my own toy engine for study purposes (e.g. keep practicing C++, rendering techniques, etc.).
+Croci started to work on this engine in 2018 inspired by minecraft and around 2020 I decided to join the project, since I always wanted to develop my own toy engine for study purposes (e.g. keep practicing C++, rendering techniques, etc.).
 The history is way longer than that, of course, but lucky for me Croci already [wrote a post about about it with more details on his blog](https://crocidb.com/post/annileen-devlog-0-introduction/){:target="_blank"} (he also wrote a [post about the asset management](https://crocidb.com/post/annileen-devlog-1-asset-management/){:target="_blank"}).
 On his blog post, Croci introduces Annileen tech stack with more details, but in short: it is a C++ engine built around [bgfx](https://github.com/bkaradzic/bgfx){:target="_blank"} and [Dear ImGui](https://github.com/ocornut/imgui){:target="_blank"}, with [premake5](https://premake.github.io/){:target="_blank"} being used as build system.

 As you might notice if you check our [github](https://github.com/CrociDB/annileen){:target="_blank"}, the development of the engine is VERY slow.
 So slow that we barely touched rendering yet.
 The main reason for this is that **Life Happens (TM)**.
 Sometimes we have bursts of excitement and commit to the development for a few days, then **Life Happens (R)** and we stay months away ¯\\_(ツ)_/¯.
 Jump to 2023 and here I am using my spare time to work a bit in the engine again.